alsadiq99/noise-analysis-breakdown/README.md

 # Noise Analysis Breakdown

-In this documentation, a step-by-step description of the code used in the noise anlaysis of the HIV Gene Expression assay cited below.
+In this documentation, a step-by-step description of the code used in the noise anlaysis of the HIV Gene Expression assay.

+Lu, Y., Bohn-Wippert, K., Pazerunas, P. J., Moy, J. M., Singh, H., & Dar, R. D. (2021).
+Screening for gene expression fluctuations reveals latency-promoting agents of HIV.
+Proceedings of the National Academy of Sciences of the United States of America, 118(11), e2012191118. https://doi.org/10.1073/pnas.2012191118

 ***
 ### 1) Read .mat files from xlsx2mat.m and Plot Trajectories for Each Well